dalaldhruv20/50Stacks-app/README.md

 ## 🌐 Deployment

-FUNDEX is a frontend-only application and can be deployed easily on:
+CIFRAA is a frontend-only application and can be deployed easily on:

 -**Netlify**